Rocco Pugliese was a young

 Palmi was never forgotten.

-the city of Palmi placed a plaque
+The city of Palmi named a street

-For everlasting memory, here stood the native home of
+stood the native home of

 Rocco Pugliese 1903-1930.